Modernization or Innovation – Which is Most Important to a Successful Government Digital Transformation?

 How to Break Down Data Silos in the Public Sector for Effective Digital Transformation

-Data silos in the public sector are not so much about IT silos as structural silos within governments and digital transformation is not a silver bullet the magically cures the problem.
+Data silos in the public sector are not so much about IT silos as structural silos within governments and digital transformation is not a silver bullet that magically cures the problem.
 There is always internal resistance to integration and interoperability among systems.
 Furthermore, some of these silos are enshrined in legislation.
-Yet full interoperability across the government budget cycle is the foundation for the evolution from systems to record to systems of engagement and intelligence.
+Yet full interoperability across the government budget cycle is the foundation for the evolution from systems to records to systems of engagement and intelligence.

 Governments are often burdened with information system silos that use different underlying technologies.
 It is often difficult to leverage these systems as part of an Enterprise Service Bus (ESB).
-This often means temporarily leveraging poorer integration practices like stored procedures, flat files and direct database calls in order to achieve integration.
+This often means temporarily leveraging poorer integration practices like stored procedures, flat files and direct database calls to achieve integration.
 Metadata management and Extraction, Transformation and Load (ETL) tools can be leveraged.

 Privacy vs Security

-There are numerous modern ways to optimize security and scalability through encryption and zero-trust systems on one hand, and scalable microservices with load balancing on the other hand.
+- There are numerous modern ways to optimize security and scalability through encryption and zero-trust systems on one hand and scalable microservices with load balancing on the other hand.
 Commercial public cloud services tend to be more secure than government data centres while providing more elasticity for performance during peak periods.
 Of course, the use of public cloud services is not allowed in many countries and data sovereignty issues are very important for governments.

 - Governments often test new software releases and experiment on public cloud infrastructures to reduce data centre burdens.
 Non-critical and non-personal data could also be exposed on public cloud infrastructures such as the use of transparency portals.